Shared Inspected Kitchens

 Welcome to the world of food processing and shared inspected kitchens.

-The Eastern Ontario Agri-Food Network is working with the City of Cornwall, the United Counties of Stormont-Dundas-Glengarry, and the United Counties of Prescott-Russell to survey and understand the potential need of shared inspected kitchens.
+The Eastern Ontario Agri-Food Network worked with the City of Cornwall, the United Counties of Stormont-Dundas-Glengarry, and the United Counties of Prescott-Russell to survey and understand the potential need of shared inspected kitchens.

 In accordance with Ontario’s food safety regulations, farm produce can be sold by farmers and resellers to the public without further regulatory inspection.
 But prepared foods can only be sold to the public if handled, processed, packaged, and stored in an inspected and approved food premise or kitchen, except when prepared by a farmers’ market vendor, and a few other exceptions.

 For the purpose of this project, prepared foods include foods, meals, and beverages that are processed, mixed, cooked, preserved, baked, packaged for sale to the public including retailers and restaurants.
 We are excluding from this survey butchered and processed meats, dairy products, and eggs that all have their own regulations and requirements.

 A small producer of prepared foods often operates in small volumes in their home kitchen and sells at farmers markets as allowed by the regulatory exemptions.
 In order to grow their business, a small producer would build or rent their own dedicated commercial inspected kitchen, either at home, on the farm, or in a commercial facility.
 This represents a significant capital investment and operating costs, and obliges the producer to scale up the production volume and market reach to operate a viable business.

 In 2021, the Ontario government modified the Ontario food safety regulations to alleviate the regulatory requirements to produce low-risk foods.
 With this change, some small food producers may opt to have their family kitchen or some other lower-cost facility inspected for low-risk food production.